What to Pack for Rochester

 September, October, November

-Add: Medium-weight jacket, Sweaters & flannels, Comfortable pants/jeans
+Add: Medium-weight jacket, Sweaters and flannel shirts, Comfortable jeans

 Luggage Recommendation